OSUPCVLab/VideoToTextDNN/README.md

 LSMDC Checkpoint: (TBA)

+## Demo
+For a live demo, we make use of a server running our system and a client extracting and submiting cnn features to the server.

+To start the server just run the script:

+ `python live_mtle_server.py <path_to_checkpoint>`

+ The server then will output a temp_uri string that you need to use on the client to point where you want to send the input to.

+To run the client just execute the following script with the mode you want to run the client.
+There are three types: live (screen capture), prompt (you pass the path of the video), headless (you pass a list of videos to process)

+`python live_mtle_client.py <tem_uri> --mode <run_mode>`

 ## Acknowledgements
 Big thanks to Li Yao and his original project [arctic-capgen-vid](https://github.com/yaoli/arctic-capgen-vid), which this project derives from.